-Currently I work as a contractor for Microsoft Quantum where I develop custom algorithms and software for simulating Majorana-based topological qubits.
+Currently I work for Microsoft Quantum where I develop custom algorithms and software for simulating Majorana-based topological qubits.
 I also improve the tools used by simulation engineers to take advantage of the high-performance (classical) computing infrastructure available to us.

 Outside of work I like to spend as much time as possible in the mountains.

 Here’s a not-so-random list of software projects that I’ve been involved with.

 Kwant is a Python package for simulating quantum transport in nanodevices.
 It has been used in hundreds of research projects all over the world, as well as a teaching aid in courses on condensed matter physics.

 Adaptive is a library of algorithms for adaptively sampling mathematical functions, and seamlessly integrates with the Jupyter notebook.
 It has been used in cutting edge quantum transport simulations.

 Zesje is a web app for grading exams.
 Born out of necessity while administering exams to hundreds of undergrads, it’s now used in several departments at Delft University of Technology.

 hledger is accounting software that uses plain text files to store transactions.
 Contributing to this mature codebase has been particularly helpful in learning Haskell.